Joseph77777777/Social-Media-Network-FCS-Project/README.md

 6: Add a new post\
 7: Add a new interest\
 8: Show all users sorted by name\
-9: Search for a friend by name\
+9: Search for a user by name\
-10: Search for a friend by ID\
+10: Search for a user by ID\
 11: Perform BFS traversal\
 12: Perform DFS traversal\
 13: Find the shortest path between two users\